trv893/readme_gen/README.md

 ## Questions

-If you have any questions about the repo, open an issue or contact me directly at trevorHilimire@gmail.com This project was created by Git[Trv893](https://github.com/trv893/)
+If you have any questions about the repo, open an issue or contact me directly at trevorHilimire@gmail.com This project was created by Github user: [Trv893](https://github.com/trv893/)